NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

    * If nothing is provided NPB will provide the coverage based on the event time of the first orbit and the opposite event time of the last orbit.
-     This will generate a warning since most probably is not a correct result.
+     This will generate a warning because it is likely to be incorrect.

 Summary
 -------

-We hope that after all these explanations, the complete Configuration File that has been provided an example for MAVEN at the beginning of this chapter makes more sense.
+After going through the detailed description of every section of the Configuration File we hope that the MAVEN example provided at the beginning of this chapter makes more sense.

-Some NPB configuration files can become quite complex especially because of the Kernel List and Meta-kernel sections, and because of the complexity of having multiple s/c and targets with many archive releases for many years.
-A good example is the the OSIRIS-REx file: ``npb/tests/config/orex.xml``.
+Some NPB configuration files can become quite complex especially because of the Kernel List, MK, and ORBNUM sections.
+A good example of a complex configuration file is the the OSIRIS-REx sample file:
+``npb/tests/config/orex.xml``.

-Other configuration files can be really simple: descriptions do not require many pattern matching and meta-kernels are provided by the archive producer, in addition there might be a single archive release.
-See the LADEE configuration
+Other configuration files can be really simple: descriptions do not require complex pattern matching and MKs are manually generated.
+An example of such configuration files is the LADEE sample file: ``npb/tests/config/ladee.xml``.
-file: ``npb/tests/config/ladee.xml``.

-In any which way, and as mentioned before, generating the configuration file should be a one time effort, for which the NAIF NPB developer can assist you.
+Generating the configuration file should be a one time effort for which the NAIF NPB developer can assist you.
 After the configuration file has been setup for the first release, it can be used with limited changes for all subsequent releases.
 Changes will probably be limited to:

-   * updated spiceds name and/or location
+   * update spiceds name and/or location
-   * updated directories
+   * update directories
    * addition of kernel_list elements
    * meta-kernel updates
    * new archive producer.